AYANSONI63/Next-Word-Prediction-Model/README.md

 The model predicts the next word in the sentence, when incomplete sentence is given to it.

-To test model visit - https://next-word-prediction-model-8k9atudbjfrsqrsv3zesue.streamlit.app/
+To test model, visit - https://next-word-prediction-model-8k9atudbjfrsqrsv3zesue.streamlit.app/